This Privacy Notice applies to Deloitte Greece Entities, which are:

 ‘Consent’ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her;

 Purposes regarding the processing of your personal data:

 The processing of your personal data will take place for the fulfilment of the sole purpose, which is Deloitte’s marketing & communications activities.
-Related initiatives may include business insights, industry trends, reports, invitations to events we organise or sponsor or other marketing communications related to the various services offered by Deloitte worldwide.
+Related initiatives may include business insights, industry trends, reports, invitations to events we organise or sponsor, newsletters or other marketing communications related to the various services offered by Deloitte worldwide.
 Such communications could be shared by post, email, telephone, text messages or recorded calls.